 In addition, on-line counterfeit products are increasing with the rapid growth of the e-commerce market.
-In recent years, the Department for Promotion of Industry and Internal Trade of India published an E-Commerce Policy and Department of Consumer Affairs, Ministry of Consumer Affairs, Food & Public Distribution of India published 2019 Guidelines for Consumer Protection (E-Commerce).
+In 2019, the Department for Promotion of Industry and Internal Trade of India of the Ministry of Commerce and Industry published an E-Commerce Policy and the Department of Consumer Affairs of the Ministry of Consumer Affairs, Food & Public Distribution published 2019 Guidelines for Consumer Protection (E-Commerce).
+With these developments, guidelines for the e-commerce market are being discussed.
 In the future, it is necessary to focus on the Indian government's approaches against effective and quick right execution.